Recent Post

 When you open the gas cylinder used for cooking, which action takes place first diffusion or effusion?

-The pressures of the ingredients of body spray inside and outside of the container are not the same.
-The pressure is greater inside the container.
-When the molecules of the gas come out through small pores into a low-pressure zone from a high-pressure zone, effusion happens.
 Due to the application of pressure, the molecules present in body spray come out through the small pores.
 The spontaneous movement is blocked by the pore of the container.
 The bigger the pore size, the more spontaneous the movement is.
 When the condition becomes absolutely pressure-less, it becomes diffusion.
 So in the case of a body spray, first effusion takes place, then diffusion happens.

 When you open a gas cylinder used for cooking, effusion takes place first.